lchencc/tsp_algorithms/README.md

 #### PROJECT DESCRIPTION

-In this project, we will demonstrate four algorithms for solving the TSP problem--- Branch-and-Bound, Nearest Neighbor Heuristics, Genetic Algorithm and Simulated Annealing.

-We will cover our approaches, analyze the worst-case running time for those algorithms, and evaluate their performances with empirical analysis.
-At the end, we will discuss the pro and cons of each algorithm and how we can improve the optimization algorithm in the future.
+We proposed four ML algorithms (Branch-and-Bound, Nearest Neighbor, Genetic Algorithm, and Simulated Annealing) for solving the traditional TSP problem and evaluated their performances with empirical analysis.

 #### TSP ALGORITHMS